siler23/java-sdk-full-network-example-tls/README.md

-# Create and Deploy a Blockchain Network using Hyperledger Fabric SDK Java
+# Create and Deploy a Blockchain Network using Hyperledger Fabric SDK Java with TLS Enabled

 Blockchain is a shared, immutable ledger for recording the history of transactions.
 The Linux Foundation’s Hyperledger Fabric, the software implementation of blockchain IBM is committed to, is a permissioned network.
 Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.